kons0276/Web-Prototype---kea/README.md

 - Must follow / be based on KEA's design guide.
 - Must have at least one functional user flow with tasks and subtasks:

-User Flow (5 web Pages): Login Page > Home Page > New Project Page > Personal Project Page > Empty Project Page
+User Flow (5 Web Pages): Login Page > Home Page > New Project Page > Personal Project Page > Empty Project Page